ppy/osu-wiki/wiki/Help_Center/en.md

 -   **If you can't start osu!**

 You can force the updater to run by creating a new text document in your osu! folder called "help".
-Right-click in an empty space in your osu! folder, and choose **New &gt; Text Document**.
+Right-click in an empty space in your osu! folder, and choose **New > Text Document**.

 ![Updater Issues Part 4](UpdaterIssues1.png "Updater Issues Part 4")